w3f/Grants-Program/applications/nft_collectibles_wallet.md

 ## Future Plans

 This NFT Collectibles Wallet will be used as part of the GamePower Network.
-GamePower will operate on the Polkadot platform and will be the first application of it's kind that delivers decentralized game publishing.
+GamePower will operate on the Kusama and Polkadot platform and will be the first application of it's kind that delivers decentralized game publishing.
 GamePower will use the NFT Collectibles Wallet to allow users of GamePower to store NFTs purchased or earned through GamePower either in a game or through the GamePower NFT marketplace.

 However, Development of the NFT Collectibles Wallet won't end after all milestones are met.
-We plan to add features such as Minting NFTs from within the application by users, A way for the app to discover blockchains using the `nft-wallet-pallet` on its own (maybe through ipfs).
+We plan to add features such as Minting NFTs from within the application by users, A way for the app to automatically discover blockchains using NFTs on its own (maybe through some type of registry).
 There are endless possibilities where this wallet can go and we are very excited to get started on it!

 ## Additional Information :heavy_plus_sign: